rudral/rudral/README.md

-### ⚡ Fun fact: I have created this profile preview, becaaaauuuseee...
-I can.
+### ⚡ Fun fact: I have created this profile preview...
+Because I can.

 ![I can](ican.gif "I can")